fictorial/jefe/README.markdown

 # Jefe

-Jefe is a sandbox for running third-party javascript on the server.
+Jefe is a sandbox for running untrusted third-party javascript from Node.js.

 You mess with Jefe and Jefe messes with you.